 - Interval #5 is a 30-second sprint at 140% of FTP

-Finish with 5 minutes of zone 2 while timing your lineup.
+Finish with 5 minutes of zone 2 before heading to the staging area.
 All together it looks like this:

 Experimentation for the future: